 This measure depicts how NapaSan's recycled water (RW) rate compares to similar service providers in the region (i.e., local area wastewater providers that make and deliver recycled water).
-Because of the different ways recycled water is priced, this measure normalizes the rates by assuming an agricultural user of 15 acre-feet per year (4,887,000 gallons).
 Any monthly or annual meter reading or fixed charge fees are added into the rate.